 Building On The Foundations Of A Cyber-Resilient Data Protection Service

-Once again, following a series of high profile cyber-attacks around the world, I have found myself being asked by our clients not only how their backup data is currently protected from the likes of ransomware, but what further steps can be taken to proactively stay ahead of the threats to come?
+Once again, following a series of high-profile cyber-attacks around the world, we’re being asked by our clients not only how their backup data is currently protected from the likes of ransomware, but what further steps can be taken to proactively stay ahead of the threats to come?

 Protecting Against Zero-Day Cyber Attacks